MicrosoftDocs/PowerShell-Docs/reference/6/About/about_Classes.md

 ---
 ms.date:  2017-06-09
+locale:  en-us
 keywords:  powershell,cmdlet
+title:  about_Classes
 description:  Describes how you can use classes to create your own custom types.
-title:  about_Classes
 ---

 # About Classes